The Pillage of Rome (The Play)

 GAIUS.

-How do we thwart their unyielding terror?
+How then are we to thwart their relentless wrath?

 HILARIUS.